Best convertibles and cabriolets 2021

 Buyers looking for the sharpest handling four-seat convertible should look no further than the Porsche 911 Cabriolet.
 The price is high – entry-level models will set you back over £80k – but this car is as good to drive as the latest 911 coupe – and with a flick of a switch, even at speeds of up to 35mph, the fabric roof folds in 13 seconds.

-As with the regular 911, the Convertible comes in 380bhp 3.0-litre Carrera and Carrera 4 guises, or as a Carrera S or Carrera 4S with 444bhp.
-All models offer exhilarating performance, although that means steep running costs – even the basic cars manage fuel consumption of only 26-28mpg, while insurance group ratings are high, too.
+The Convertible comes in 380bhp 3.0-litre Carrera and Carrera 4 guises, or as a Carrera S or Carrera 4S with 444bhp.
+All models offer exhilarating performance, although that means steep running costs – even the basic cars manage fuel consumption of only 26-27mpg, while insurance group ratings are high, too.

 The interior feels reassuringly expensive, though, and buyers can expect to have few problems with their car.
 That said, the 911 Cabriolet isn't particularly practical – the luggage space in the nose is 132 litres, and the dimensions and engine layout mean the rear seats aren’t much use for passengers.
 They do double as handy extra room for luggage, however.